carfirst125/portfolio/next_purchasing_forecast/README.md

 If you use LSTM model, the features might be **[monetary amount, type of customer (vip/normal), purchase channel, gender] by time series**

 The Label is the first transaction of customer after SPLIT TIME.
-Of cource, the label is in the sequence in time series marked where customer makes purchasing.
+Of course, the label is in the sequence in time series marked where customer makes purchasing.

 #### Output